sixtyfive/odoo-v8-nightly-docker/README.md

 ## Overview
-We created a self-contained [Odoo 8.0 Docker image] (https://registry.hub.docker.com/u/yingliu4203/odoo8nightly/) that was installed from [the latest Odoo 8.0 nightly build] (http://nightly.openerp.com/8.0/nightly/deb/).
+We created a self-contained [Odoo 8.0 Docker image] (https://registry.hub.docker.com/u/yingliu4203/odoo8nightly/) that is based on [the latest Odoo 8.0 nightly build] (http://nightly.openerp.com/8.0/nightly/deb/).
-The Docker image building source code is in [a GitHub repository] (https://github.com/YingLiu4203/odoo-v8-nightly-docker).
+The Dockerfile code is in [a GitHub repository] (https://github.com/YingLiu4203/odoo-v8-nightly-docker).
 It is based on [Shaker Qawasmi's Odoo Dockerfile] (https://github.com/sqawasmi/odoo-docker/blob/v8/Dockerfile) and uses some scripting ideas from
 [ANDRÉ SCHENKELS's Odoo installation script] (https://github.com/aschenkels-ictstudio/openerp-install-scripts/blob/master/odoo-v8/ubuntu-14-04/odoo_install.sh).
-We had several issues in creating this Docker image.
-They are listed at the end.

-There are three major changes from Shaker's Odoo image:
+There are three major changes from other Odoo images:

 * It uses the recently available Odoo 8.0 nightly build
 * It is self-contained.
 We use a local postgresql database that comes with the Odoo 8.0 installation.
 * It does not use extra configuration files.
-All configuration files are created using Docker commands.
+All configuration files are created using Dockerfile code.

 ## To Use It